DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

  * on a contract of employment lasting at least 1 year

 Your contract of employment must begin between 1 March 2024 and 1 May 2025.
 State schools are schools funded by the UK government.
-Secondary schools teach children aged 11 to 16 or 11 to 18.
-Schools for pupils aged 16 to 18 only are not eligible.
-Schools for pupils aged 5 to 18 are eligible, but you must teach the secondary age range (11 to 16 or 11 to 18).
+Secondary schools teach children aged 11 to 16 years old or 11 to 18 years old.
+Schools for pupils aged 16 to 18 years old only are not eligible.
+Schools for pupils aged 5 to 18 years old are eligible, but you must teach the secondary age range (11 to 16 years old or 11 to 18 years old).

 [Check the type and age range of the school](https://www.get-information-schools.service.gov.uk) where you’ll be teaching to see if it meets our eligibility criteria.
 You can also find out about the [different types of state school in England](https://www.gov.uk/types-of-school).